10 Elements of the Boomer Fitness Program

-New participants may enter the program at any time by scheduling a qualifying call with a trainer and paying a $50 non-refundable deposit.
-We want to screen our participants for their fitness level and their ability to fit within the program context.
+New participants may enter the program on a quarterly basis, by doing the pre-program questionnaire, and by paying a $50 non-refundable deposit.
+We screen our participants for their fitness level and their commitment to operate within the program context.

 2-week trial period

-Athletes participate in six educational workouts designed to get them up to speed on the basics of the training process.
-At the end of the initial trial period, they may enroll for a month, a quarter, six months or a year.
+Athletes participate in an enrollment period of six educational workouts designed to get them up to speed on the basics of the training process.
+At the end of the initial trial period, you may enroll for a quarter, six months or a year.

 The telephone-call workouts are as safe as the athlete wants to be while training alone.
-We recommend quiet venues with few people.
-During our group workouts, however, masks, social distancing, and proof of updated vaccines/boosters are required.
+We recommend quiet workout venues with few people.
+During our group workouts during extreme pandemic conditions, however, masks, social distancing, and proof of updated vaccines/boosters are required.